SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Main.md

 The history of spoken dialogue models can be traced back to early systems like [dGSLM [157]](../../Models/SpeechLM/2022.03.30_dGSLM.md) and [AudioGPT [84]](../../Models/SpeechLM/2023.04.25_AudioGPT.md), leading up to more recent advancements such as GPT-4o and [Moshi [44]](../../Models/SpeechLM/2024.09.17_Moshi.md).
 During this period, many notable spoken dialogue models have emerged.
-As shown in Figure \ref{fig:img1}, we have organized these models in chronological order.
+As shown in Fig.01, we have organized these models in chronological order.
 Broadly, they can be categorized into two types: cascaded spoken dialogue models ([Qwen2-Audio [33]](../../Models/SpeechLM/2024.07.15_Qwen2-Audio.md); [Qwen-Audio [34]](../../Models/SpeechLM/2023.11.14_Qwen-Audio.md)) and end-to-end ([FSQ [149]](../../Modules/VQ/FSQ.md); [Mini-Omni [222]](../../Models/SpeechLM/2024.08.27_Mini-Omni.md); [OmniFlatten [246]](../../Models/SpeechLM/2024.10.23_OmniFlatten.md); [IntrinsicVoice [248]](../../Models/SpeechLM/2024.10.09_IntrinsicVoice.md)) spoken dialogue models.
 Given that most current spoken dialogue models rely on alignment with the text modality, the distinction between cascaded and end-to-end models is crucial.
-As illustrated in Figure \ref{fig:img2}, we classify all spoken dialogue models based on whether **the core language model can directly understand and generate speech representations**, dividing them into cascaded and end-to-end categories.
+As illustrated in Fig.02, we classify all spoken dialogue models based on whether **the core language model can directly understand and generate speech representations**, dividing them into cascaded and end-to-end categories.
 Traditional cascaded spoken dialogue systems such as [AudioGPT [84]](../../Models/SpeechLM/2023.04.25_AudioGPT.md) are structured around text as the central intermediary, typically comprising three cascaded modules.
 First, the input audio is transcribed into text by an automatic speech recognition (ASR) module ([Whisper [169]](../../Models/SpeechLM/2022.12.06_Whisper.md)).
 The transcribed text is then fed into a large language model (LLM) such as ChatGPT to generate a textual response.